Item Sales Report

 You can filter your sales data in the report between the dates and select a specific time.

-By clicking the edit box, you will get a tiny calendar to select the specific date range.
-You can also manually enter the date as per mm/dd/yyyy format.
+By clicking the Edit box, you will get a tiny calendar to select the specific date range.
+You can manually enter the date in mm/dd/yyyy format.

 Figure 4.3.1